thorsten-l/ldap2moodle/README.md

 ## Preconditions

 * Users to be synchronized are authenticated with a single plugin (e.g. ldap or oicd)
-* Admin users are created with a different authentication meth. method (normally 'manual').
+* Moodle admin users have bee created with a different authentication method (normally 'manual').
   Therefore they do not need to be considered separately here.
 * Users who are not in Ldap will be suspended.

 ## Installation